Yuyu378/Shell/Readme.txt

 	4. Add C:\msys64\ucrt64\bin (this is the default path) to the environment variables

 The Ubuntu 22.04 compiler test environment is GNU, which is installed by default in the operating system.

-The VScode runtime build and debug files are in the Windows 11 and Ubuntu 22.04 folders.
-To test in VScode, copy the .vscode folder from the folder to the Shell folder, and open it with VScode to test.

-If you have another preferred IDE, just import the original files from Shell into that IDE.